 - the evening performance.

 Unfortunately a terrible tragedy occurred when Frank junior died and was buried in Calcutta, in January 1897.
 We can only imagine how hard this was for Alf, still on tour, let alone his father and sister back in Melbourne.
-His Indian death certificate clearly lists the cause of death as smallpox, an even greater tragedy given that a vaccine existed at the time.
+His Indian burial certificate clearly lists the cause of death as smallpox, an even greater tragedy given that a vaccine existed at the time.
 One wonders if Frank’s father ever knew the truth, as it was never acknowledged.

 Frank Junior’s death from “pneumonia” is reported by “The Singapore Free Press and Mercantile Advertiser”, 23 Feb 1897, via Newspapers SG – digitized newspaper collection.